cybershoe/moist-controller/README.md

 final prototype.

 ### TODO:
-- Test 2nd prototybe boards
+- NodeRED flows for irrigation timing
-- Print and test enclosure
+- Optimize board for smaller enclosure
-- Assemble valve components

 This work is licensed under a